-Advanced Mobile Threats 101: IMSI catcher
+Advanced Mobile Threats 101: IMSI Catcher

 An IMSI catcher – also known as a cell-site simulator, fake cell tower, rogue base station, StingRay or dirtbox, to name a few of its many descriptors – is a portable device designed to mimic a real cell tower in order to capture cellular data (like locations and call/text metadata) from a connected smartphone.
 The device does this in part by “catching” the phone’s international mobile subscriber identity (IMSI).